bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

     day=1501160400 Thu, 27 Jul 2017 13:00:00 GMT before=0 after=0
     day=1501246800 Fri, 28 Jul 2017 13:00:00 GMT before=0 after=0

+Again, not that the crowdsale period in the deployed contract is 27 days.

 <br />